microsoft/Build26-LAB510-take-llms-from-prototype-to-production-on-aks/docs/README.md

 - Describe AI Runway's decoupled architecture and how each component communicates
 - Explain the role of the core controller, provider controllers, and the optional UI layer
-- Identify the purpose of `ModelDeployment` and `InferenceProviderConfig` CRDs
+- Identify the purpose of **ModelDeployment** and **InferenceProviderConfig** CRDs

-With your environment provisioned and the dashboard running, let's explore how AI Runway works under the hood.
+Let's explore how AI Runway works under the hood.

 ### What is AI Runway?

 AI Runway is an open-source platform that lets you deploy and manage machine learning models on Kubernetes using a single, unified interface.
-Instead of learning the specifics of each inference provider (KAITO, Dynamo, KubeRay, llm-d), you describe **what** you want to deploy — the model, engine, and resources — and AI Runway handles the **how**.
+Instead of learning the specifics of each inference provider (KAITO, Dynamo, KubeRay, llm-d), you describe **what** you want to deploy - the model, engine, and resources - and AI Runway handles the **how**.

-Think of it like a universal remote: one set of buttons (the `ModelDeployment` CRD) controls many different devices (inference providers) behind the scenes.
+Think of it like a universal remote: one set of buttons (the **ModelDeployment** CRD) controls many different devices (inference providers) behind the scenes.

 ### Architecture Overview